Aashish17/Authentication-Keep_Secret/README.md

 A secret Kepper is made using EJS, Node.js, MongoDB, and Mongoose.<br /> Authentication is done so the user can sign in and register using Email, Password, and DB made on MongoDB. <br />
 Level - 3 Encryption:- Password Hashing is done to keep the user password encrypted using the md5 npm package.
+Updated Security to Level-4- Used Salting and Hashing to Secure Password.
+Bcrypt npm package is used.